PeterPerhac/cheat-sheets/linux-and-osx.md

 Ctrl+s/Ctrl+q to pause and resume a process writing to the console Ctrl+c to signal **SIGINT** (interrupt) to a process.
 This is intended for orderly shutdown.
 Ctrl+d to signal end of file to a process reading from terminal.
+Ctrl+z is used to suspend a process by sending it the signal SIGSTOP, which is like a sleep signal, that can be undone and the process can be resumed again.

 Ctrl+c tells the terminal to send a **SIGINT** to the current foreground process, which by default translates into terminating the application.
 Ctrl+d tells the terminal that it should register an **EOF** on standard input.
 The **EOF** signal indicates the end of standard input.
 That is, there will be no more text for the application processing it.
 Usually that application will, on receiving **EOF**, finish execution and return control to the shell.